How do you choose the best publishing companies when you publish a new book?

-If a company is marked in green and with an excellent rating, you can be reasonably sure that you will receive good service from a vetted company.
+You can then be reasonably sure that you will receive good service from a vetted company.

-6. Small Press Publishers
+Small Press publishing companies

-Like all new small businesses, many fail within the first two or three years, and that causes huge problems for authors.
-Very often it means that you have no way to get your book rights back.
+So this can cause enormous problems for authors.
+Very often, it means that you have no way to get your book rights back.

-When you sign a contract with a small press publisher, you will be signing over your book rights, and it will be up to the publisher to pay your royalties.
-So you need to be very confident that the publisher can fulfil its part of your contract.
+It will be up to the book publisher to pay your royalties.
+So you need to be very confident that the publisher can fulfill its part of your contract.

 If you are considering signing with a small press, do your research first and check its ALLi rating.

 However, I hear of many cases where authors have experienced a lot of difficulties.

 Vanity Press Publishers Avoid

 The first point to make here is that vanity publishing is definitely not self-publishing.

-Vanity publishers charge a lot of money to produce your book.
+Vanity publishers charge you a lot of money to produce your book.